trongtruong2509/devops-code-challenge/README.md

    - Repeat the process for deployment pipelines using script paths:
      - `jenkins/update-services/Jenkinsfile.frontend`
      - `jenkins/update-services/Jenkinsfile.backend`
+   - To automate deployment after successful builds:
+     - In each deployment job, go to **Configure** → **Build Triggers**
+     - Select **Build after other projects are built**
+     - Enter the corresponding build job name (e.g., `build-frontend` for the frontend deployment)
+     - Select **Trigger only if build is stable** to ensure only successful builds trigger deployment

 4. **Configure Webhooks** (Optional):
    - For automated builds, configure webhooks in your Git repository to trigger Jenkins jobs on commits/PRs